hugoferreira/hugoferreira.github.com/_posts/2013-02-19-how-to-write-an-academic-report.markdown

 Original research is only required for a PhD.
 And even at that point, ideas don't usually appear out of nowhere.
 Research is typically an iterative, incremental process, introducing small changes to an already existing body of knowledge.

 Having said that, cite your sources.
-And if you don't have sources, then learn to find them... à-priori!
+And if you don't have sources, then learn to find them... *a priori*!
 Learn to use Google and Google Scholar.

 Also, unless stated, it's not wrong to reuse - *au contraire*, it may reveal the pragmatism you'll need in the industrial world.
 But, by all means, cite them!!!
 Credit where credit is due.
-And if you don't like the culture of copy-paste - which you shouldn’t - then use your newly gained time to improve upon it.
+And if you don't like the culture of copy-paste - which you shouldn't - then use your newly gained time to improve upon it.

 Still, Google is not a valid source *per se*.
 Point to the actual pages you've used, and when appropriate, use those references inside the text of your report.
 Otherwise, it’s just a bunch of links.